 In your follow-on plan the Garden Planner will warn you when you try to place a plant in an area where you grew plants of the same crop family previously.

 Companion Planting is all about planting crops that grow well together—and avoiding crops that don’t “like” each other.
-With the Garden Planner, there is a Companion Planting tool that makes it easy to choose plants that grow well together.
-Select a crop then click on the heart-shaped Companion Planting button to the left of the plant selection bar.
-Recommended companions are now displayed in the selection bar for you to choose from.
+With the Garden Planner, there is a Companion Planting selector that makes it easy to click on plants that grow well together!

 Ready to Try Out the Garden Planner?